Information for you

 - The online voting will be promoted via the University's social media channels and in direct emails to alumni.

-- The winner will be announced at the EUSA Student Awards in April 2021.
+- The winner will be announced at the EUSA Student Awards on 24 March 2022.

 Terms and conditions